-In collaboration with the National Cancer Centre and School of Life Sciences, Ngee Ann Polytechnic, 27 registered nurses have graduated with a specialist diploma.
+In collaboration with the National Cancer Centre and School of Life Sciences, Ngee Ann Polytechnic, 27 registered nurses have graduated with a Specialist Diploma in Palliative Care Nursing.

 Through this course, participants are equipped with the clinical knowledge and skills in palliative care for patients with life-limiting illnesses.
-DPH helmed the Non-Cancer conditions and Clinical Consolidation modules.
+Dover Park Hospice helmed the Non-Cancer conditions and Clinical Consolidation modules.